Making the Most of Your Gap Year

 - Pay down your existing debt.
 Even if you’re fortunate enough not to have any undergraduate debt, start saving money so that you’ll have a cushion when you begin medical school.
 If you’re able to take out fewer loans, you’ll accrue less interest and have less to repay when you graduate.

 - Take time for reflection and rejuvenation.
 This time can be extremely beneficial for mental health and personal reflection.
 The road to medical school can be rigorous and demanding; you may want to use this time to work on a personal project, travel, rest, and get ready for the road ahead.

 What kinds of experiences during a gap year will help me become a better physician?

 Look for experiences that will help you improve your areas of weakness.
-Speak to the pre-health advisor at your school, or an admissions dean or director at a medical school to help identify areas that you need to expand or strengthen.
+Speak to the pre-health advisor at your undergraduate school, or an admissions dean or director at a medical school to help identify areas that you need to expand or strengthen.

 - Volunteer in a medically-related field.
 Meaningful and sustained experiences working with patients or in a medically-related environment is not only beneficial in helping you to solidify your choice to pursue medicine, it also makes you a stronger and more knowledgeable candidate.
-These experiences will also help you during the interview stage.

 How should I discuss my gap year during interviews?